BogdanPurdea/ProjectsManagerApp/README.md

 ### JWT Authentication Tokens
 For secure access to the software's resources, the application uses JWT authentication tokens.

-## TODO
-- **Frontend Implementation for Creation of Projects**: Implement frontend functionality to allow users to create projects directly from the application interface.
-- **Frontend Implementation for Deletion of Projects**: Implement frontend functionality to allow users to delete projects directly from the application interface.

 ## Technologies Used

 - **ASP.NET Core**: This is used for building the server-side of the application.